Are Patients Being Over-Diagnosed?

 Because the patient's expectations are high, on one hand doctors feel pressured to oblige, and on the other hand, they are being accused of over-diagnosing patients.
-Some doctors are erring on the side of caution, just to be safe, and write the much coveted prescription.
+Some doctors err on the side of caution, just to be safe, and will write the much coveted prescription.

-Sometimes there's no immediate diagnosis that can be made during the visit because a patient's symptoms points to any number of diseases or ailments.
-A physician might not want to give it a label until they study all the test results.
+Sometimes there's no diagnosis that can be made during the visit because a patient's symptoms point to any number of diseases or ailments.
+Most physicians might want to wait until they study all the test results.

 In an era when doctors are sued for malpractice for almost anything, some doctors cover themselves by ordering a medication that will do the least amount of harm while they wait for test results or while they consider other medical options before making a diagnosis.

 For many patients, it is a "wait and see" game -- waiting for more time to pass, or for more symptoms to manifest before a name is put to their ailments.

 Once a patient has a name for their disease - preferably a disease they can look up on the internet - they will leave the doctor's office much more at ease than they were when they arrived.

 Every illness is not mental, but mental plays a part in every illness.

 We want to know what is wrong with us, and we want a name to go with it.